cyrusneary/cyrusneary.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I'm a Ph.D. student studying Computational Science, Engineering, and Mathematics within [The Oden Institute](https://www.oden.utexas.edu/) at The University of Texas at Austin.
-I work with Professor Ufuk Topcu as a member of the [Autonomous Systems Group](https://u-t-autonomous.github.io/).
+I work with Professor Ufuk Topcu as a member of the [Center for Autonomy](https://oden.utexas.edu/research/centers-and-groups/center-for-autonomy/).
+I'm also a member of the [Center for Scientific Machine Learning](https://oden.utexas.edu/research/centers-and-groups/center-for-scientific-machine-learning/).
 <!-- I'm a member of Professor Ufuk Topcu's [Autonomous Systems Group](https://www.ae.utexas.edu/facultysites/topcu/wiki/index.php/Main_Page).  -->

 Prior to my graduate studies in Austin, I obtained a Bachelors of Applied Science degree from The University of British Columbia, where I studied Engineering Physics and minored in Honours Mathematics.